FlorianS4/Project-1-Soccer/README.md

 - The first content part is just a little text about the club, to give the user basic information about the club in a short and precise way.
 I chose to do it this way to not put too much focus away from other topics below and still keeping the user engaged.
 #### Image Gallery
 ![Picture of image gallery desktop view](docs/readme-images/image-gallery-desktop-view.png)
 - this part consists of 6 pictures that show players of the club while they are playing football.
-From children to adults, women to men, these pictures represent the different age ranges that are represent in the club.
+From children to adults, women to men, these pictures represent the different age ranges that are represented in the club.
 They are meant to visualize different things the club is doing to the user.

 ![Picture of image gallery mobile view](docs/readme-images/image-gallery-mobile-view.png)
 - depending on the screen size, the image gallery is responsive.
-On smaller screens it therefore has all 6 picture in one column below each other.
+On smaller screens it therefore has all 6 pictures in one column below each other.
 On bigger screens it has 2 Rows of each 3 pictures.
 ### Contentpart About Us
 - The About Us section contains 3 different parts.
 #### Timeline
 ![Timeline picture](docs/readme-images/timeline-picture.png)
 - A timeline of the founding history of our different teams and important dates for the club.
 I chose this to give the user general understanding about important milestones of the club.
-- I wasn't able to propably come up with a timeline style-code myself.
-Therefore I looked various code up and decided on the code from w3schools.
+- I wasn't able to probably come up with a timeline style-code myself.
+Therefore I looked up various codes and decided on the code from w3schools.
 More information about this you will find in the [credits](#credits).
 #### Participations
 ![Recent activities picture](docs/readme-images/recent-activities-picture.png)
 - this part shows recent activities with links to the different tournaments and victories.
 The user can click on further information about either tournaments (will open external link in second tab) or for the summer camp they are directed to the sign up from for the newsletter:
 #### Hear from our Members
 ![Hear from our members desktop view](docs/readme-images/hear-from-our-members-picture.png)
-- A "hear from our Members" section with pictures of four members, who they are and short messages about the club form said members.
+- A "hear from our Members" section with pictures of four members, who they are and short messages about the club from said members.
 - This shows the user again real life experience from club members and functions as reviews.
 - On mobile devices the text is presented under the picture,